Siphon880gh/devbrain/Game Development & Virtual Production - Unreal/Level 1 - Basics/Foliage (5.3).md

 Then move your mouse over the level and you’ll see a mass effect overlay - that will be where the grass will randomly spawn in.
 Click to confirm.

-When you click Erase, there will be another mass effect overlay that will erase the grass in the area you click.
+When you click **Erase**, there will be another mass effect overlay that will erase the grass in the area you click (as long as a foliage is selected on the side panel)

 ![](https://i.imgur.com/egwmJuo.png)